GasStationManager/GasStationManager.github.io/_posts/2025-02-05-hallucination-followup.markdown

 the proof tasks are somewhat more nontrivial.
 Now we only focus on the coding part.
 Still, it is a good testing ground since it is available.

-I used a modified version `pbt.py` to create the test cases.
+I wrote a [script](https://github.com/GasStationManager/WakingUp/blob/main/pbt/make_tests.py) that is an adapted version of `pbt.py` to create the test cases.
 (The part that generates random input values is the same; now instead of calling the  verification script I just record the output valuese evaluated by the solutions.)
 For some of the problems it was not able to generate test cases